“A voice of one calling, “In the wilderness prepare the way for the Lord; make straight in the desert a highway for our God.” (Isaiah 40:3, NIV)

 As we anticipate Christ’s return, how do we, like John the Baptist, prepare the way for the coming of the Lord?
 Amidst conflicts in Afghanistan, Ukraine, and Iran; as climate disaster, war, and political strife force people from their homes; while children experience hunger—what does it look like to make paths in the desert for Christ?

 Luke’s account of John the Baptist in Luke 3:10-20 provides further insight.
 When John rebuked the crowd for their sins and called them to repentance, the crowd asked, “What shall we do?”
 John’s response provides a taste of what Jesus later came to say: help the poor, feed the hungry.
 Be honest and fair.
 Treat people with dignity and respect.
 Speak out against abuse of power.

 Advent is inherently a season of preparation; we prepare to celebrate Christ’s first coming and prepare to welcome the second.
 We prepare our hearts for the day when “every valley shall be raised up, every mountain and hill made low” (Isaiah 40:4).
 Join us over the next few weeks as our writers explore what it means to “prepare the way for the Lord.”

-World Renew, Resonate, and the CRC Office of Social Justice are providing a devotional series for Advent 2021 called You Shall Call His Name Jesus.
-After you subscribe, the devotions will be delivered to your email every Monday, Wednesday, and Friday during Advent.
+World Renew, Resonate Global Mission, and CRCNA Social Justice are providing a devotional series for Advent 2022 called Prepare the Way for the Lord.
+The devotions will be delivered to your email every Monday, Wednesday, and Friday during Advent.

 Note: If you've received our devotions in the past, you are already subscribed.
 Enjoy!